Open Finance Enablement for Existing Integrations

 "event_id": "bb93b16a-f1cd-486d-887e-b63492b4ebdd"

 With Open Finance payments there’s no longer any beneficiary cooldown period, therefore there’s no need to listen to payment_source.beneficiary.updated .
-However, it is advised to maintain this functionality during the migration period, for the sake of a smooth fallback.
+However, it is advised to maintain this functionality while Lean transitions bank connectivity from RE to Open Finance, for the sake of a smooth fallback.

 Payment Method CTA Labeling